 Click Run Selected Policy Now.

 Over time, your archive forms will become large as they continue to accumulate archived records.
-To help you manage the size of these forms, you can:
+To help you to manage the size of these forms, you can perform the following steps:

 - Move the older archived data from the archive forms to a set of .csv files in your system database folder (a separate .csv file is created for each archive form)